 Arc Pro CT Server This is the engine of the system and runs the configuration of the system.
 It is also the service that the clients (agents, operators, supervisors, wallboards) connect to.
-Arc Pro CTI Server The CTI Server handles all communications requests between the Arc Pro system and the CUCM system.
-This includes communication to the Cisco TSPs installed on the Arc Pro Server and handles all CTI requests, and AXL communications allowing the system to request information on the correct CUCM devices.
-Arc Pro LDAP Server This service handles all directory synchronisation requests via LDAP including to the CUCMs being used.
+Arc Pro CTIThe CTI Server handles all communications requests between the Arc Pr and the CUCM system.
+This includes communication to the Cisco TSPs in the Arc Pro Server and handles all CTI requests, and AXL communication the system to request information on the correct CUCM devices.
+Arc Pro LDAP Server This service handles all directory synchronization requests via LDAP including to the CUCMs being used.
 Arc Pro Voice Server The Voice server provides both a basic IVR system and in-queue messaging for call held in Arc queues.
 It streams the relevant messages at the correct point in a call.
 It connects to both the CT and CTI Servers.
 Arc Presence Server Allows a direct connection to a Cisco IM&P, WebEx Connect and Skype for Business Server to obtain relevant presence information for contacts.